-3.3.2 Impact on rendering time and memory
+3.3.2 Impact on Rendering Time and Memory

-In order to make sure we keep the renderings interactive, the ambient occlusion values must be precomputed.
+To make sure we keep the renderings interactive, the ambient occlusion values must be precomputed.
 Fifty samples per pixel computed during rendering would have too much of a negative impact on frame rates.
 Even a factor of ten would give an unacceptable reduction in performance.
 The ambient values are therefore stored in a texture.
 The impact on memory usage is directly related to the resolution of the textures used.
 A single texture is stored for each particle.
 Textures have only a single byte per texel representing the ambient value.
 If the resolution of a texture is 16x16, as in the images displayed in this thesis, each sphere would need 256 bytes.
 The memory requirements for a series of data sets can be found in Table 3.2.

 Since interactivity is the goal of preprocessing and storing all the textures, the effect on frame rates must also be addressed.
 In Table 3.3 relative frame rates for various data sets.
-The views corresponding to the measurments are referenced as figures in the table.
-Using the ambient occlusion values does increase rendering times, however the impact is only about 10%.
-This is quite reasonable.
+The views corresponding to the measurements are referenced as